 In the following photo, there is the countryside I live in.
 No stunning view but I love this hilly terrain.
 My father was always addressing it as the foothills of Šumava mountains though Šumava is a bit further away.

 We went along the path and could see various spots inviting us to take a photograph.
-Without taking it, would I remember that I saw something like this?
+Without taking it, would I remember that I saw something like that?
+Definitely not.

 I’m always surprised how different photos I and my husband take when walking together.
 We are attracted by different shapes, different colour combinations and different light.
 Sometimes I can’t believe my eyes that I hadn’t noticed something as prominent as he captured.
 But then I see I surprised him by some of my photos too and feel happy about that.